litphp/litphp/docs/index.md

 ##### RequestContext

-This is a std `\ArrayObject` subclass, implementing `MiddlewareInterface`, and attached to the request.
-Use this object saves keyspace of psr request attributes, and, an `\ArrayObject` is way more convenience.
+This is a spl `\ArrayObject` subclass, implementing `MiddlewareInterface`, and attached to the request.
+Use this object saves keyspace of psr request attributes, and, methods on `\ArrayObject` is available.

 ```php
 // in somewhere you may write the context